pnfo/sinhala-tts-dataset/README.md

 ## Stats
 - Number of Recordings: 3300
 - Total Length: 7 hours 41 minutes
-- Total number of Characters: 293,104
+- Total number of Characters: 293,104 sinhala or 339,992 roman
 - Maximum Length: 35 seconds
 - Minumum Length: 2 seconds
+- Number of Unique Characters: 85 sinhala or 53 roman
+- List of Roman Characters: ` !'(),-.:;?abcdefghijklmnoprstuvyæñāēīōśşūǣḍḥḷṁṅṇṉṛṝṭ`

 ## metadata.csv
 - contains a subset of the recordings which are less than 16 seconds long in the `ljspeech` format

+## filtered dataset less than 16 seconds
+- For some deep learning TTS models longer recordings can cause problems.
+If you remove the longest 100 or so recordings from the dataset the longest length would be just 16 seconds.
 - Number of Recordings: 3198
 - Total Length: 7 hours 9 minutes
 - Total number of Characters: 273,693